eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

     - what shell? why?
     - do you have some esoteric browser extension you like?
     - what scripts have you written?
-    - in my polybar config i have a world clock. it has these cities: SF, NYC, MVD, LON, MNL. why these cities?
   - for normal people:
     - what does your background look like?
     - do you use a screensaver?